What is shading in Japanese tea? | Matcha, Gyokuro, Kabusecha

 What happens to the tea plant in the shade?

 Under normal circumstances, the tea plant converts sunlight into energy through photosynthesis.
 This requires chlorophyll and other pigments.
-However, when it receives less light, the plant tries to adapt and produces more chlorophyll to utilize the scarce light available more effectively.
+However, when it receives less light, the plant tries to adapt and produces more chlorophyll to utilize the limited light available more effectively.

-This is why the leaves of shaded teas are so deeply, vibrantly green.
+That's why the leaves of shaded teas are so deeply, vibrantly green.

 But it's not just the color that changes.
 Shading increases the amount of certain amino acids, including L-theanine, while decreasing the proportion of catechins.